NanoComp/meep/doc/docs/Scheme_Tutorials/Optical_Forces.md

 (print "freq:, " s ", " f "\n")
 ```

 Once we have determined the mode frequency, we then replace the `source` with [`eigenmode-source`](../Scheme_User_Interface.md#eigenmode-source) to perform the main simulation: compute (1) the force on each waveguide due to the mode coupling and (2) the power in the mode.
-An `eigenmode-source` with `eig-match-freq?` set to `false` is then used to launch the guided mode.
+An `eigenmode-source` with `eig-match-freq?` set to `false` is then used to launch the guided mode using a pulse (the `frequency` but not the `fwidth` parameter of `gaussian-src` is ignored).
 Alternatively, a constant-amplitude point/area source can be used to launch the mode but this is less efficient as demonstrated in [Tutorial/Eigenmode Source/Index-Guided Modes in a Ridge Waveguide](Eigenmode_Source.md#index-guided-modes-in-a-ridge-waveguide).

 ```scm
 (reset-meep)